-Reading & Writing Mathematics & Science Social/Emotional Create Read your book in a bag or another book aloud to someone.
+Reading & Writing Mathematics & Science Social/Emotional Create Do your alphabet bag activity/ read your book-in-a-bag or another book aloud to someone.
 It may be a younger sibling, an adult or even your pet.
-Listen to this song and count to 100. https://www.youtube .com/watch?v=0TgL tF3PMOc Can you count by 10s to 100?
+Find a collection of items (i.e. paper clips, jewels, legos, toys, etc.) and count them.
+How can you organize and sort them?
+Write the total.
 Play a board game with someone at home.
 Practice encouraging other players ("good job," "I like how you") Bake something with an adult.
+Measure ingredients.
+Discuss measuring tools.
+Count how many items you made.
 Read (or have read to you) a book.
 Talk about the problem, solution, setting and characters with an adult.
 Then practice and act it out for your family.
-Ask an adult what the temperature is today.
-Record it 3 times and see how much it changes throughout the day.
-Write a thank you note to one of the specialist teachers: Tricia, Liz, or Megan.
+Play one or more of the "Top-It" math games listed on the next pages.
+Write a thank you note to one of the specialist teachers: Tricia, Liz, or Olivia.
 Bring it to school to share with them.
 Create a footprint "story" in the snow.
 Jump, run, walk slowly, lay down, or roll around.
 If you can't go outside, draw some footprints on a piece of paper to tell a story.
 Think of a story you could write.
 Who would be your character?
 Where would the story take place?
 What could the problem be?
 What would the solution be?
 Draw or write about it.
-Measure the depth of the snow two times throughout the day.
+Go outside twice today.
+Measure the depth of the snow and ask an adult what the temperature is.
 Use a ruler or a tape measure or mark a stick and bring it to school to measure.
+What changes do you notice?
 Ask your parent or caregiver what chore you can complete for them.
 Go shovel!
-Make something using legos, blocks, or any other building materials you might have at your home.
+Create something of your liking using legos, blocks, or any other building or art materials you might have at your home.
 Write your own morning message about the day.
 Ask an adult for help with the date and the format.
 Practice writing your numbers 0-30 (or as high as you can).
 Check all your numbers and make sure that they are going the correct way.
 Write or draw a kind note for someone in your class.
 Make an obstacle course outside in the snow.
-Do you have any areas in your yard that are smooth for a sled? --- -- --- --
+Do you have any areas in your yard that are smooth for a sled?